The purpose of the Commissioning Programme is to enable organisations to commission new work.

 - Online applications may be edited, saved and returned up to the closing date.

-- You must submit all mandatory enclosures associated with the application at the same time as your application, ie. they must be uploaded to your online application prior to its submission.
-These enclosures are listed on the Attachments page within the online application and are detailed below.
+- You must submit all mandatory enclosures associated with the application at the same time as your application, i.e. they must be uploaded to your online application prior to its submission.
+These enclosures are listed on the Attachments page within the online application and are detailed in the Guidance Notes

 - If you submit your application by the closing deadline, you will receive an automated email advising that your application has been successfully submitted to the system.
 If you do not receive this email, your application has not been submitted.